Skip to content

 Are there floating tones in your language?
 To which level of representation can they be attributed? (the basic underlying level? an intermediate level, where a floating tone can result from tonal processes, such as toneme delinking?)

 Realizations of floating tones.
-Which are the rules of their association to the segments at the surface level?
+What are the rules of their association to segments at the surface level?

 Functions of floating tones.
 Do they represent separate tonemes or constitutive elements of tonemes?
 Do they represent tonal morphemes?